OBDS-Training/Help/content/en/docs/data-management/organise-and-backup/backup/index.md

 ### What is a backup?

-A _backup_ is a copy of important data that is stored in an alternative location, so that it can be recovered the original data is deleted or becomes corrupted.
+A _backup_ is a copy of important data that is stored at regular intervals of time in an alternative location, so that it can be recovered the original data is deleted or becomes corrupted.

+See below [Where should a backup be made?]({{< relref "#where-should-a-backup-be-made" >}}).

 ### What is an archive?